WHAT TO RECYCLE

 Plate or structural steel ¼" to 4" in thickness.

-To sell an automobile a customer is required to have either an auto salvage license or a title signed by the owner of the vehicle.
+To sell a car or truck a customer is required to have either an auto salvage license or a title signed by the owner of the vehicle.

 Recycling Theft Prevention

-Scrap theft is a growing issue in the Recycling industry today.
+Scrap theft is a growing issue in the recycling industry today.
 As commodity prices rise, so does the amount of scrap theft.
 The scrap recycling industry is working hard to be a part of the solution to this growing problem.
 Becoming part of the solution means putting preventative measures into place.
 It is important to Metro Recycling to use tools such as ISRI's Scrap Theft Alert System, video cameras and other tools to prevent buying stolen material.
-Download our scrap theft prevention brochure here.

-- Authorized name of customer who will be delivering material
+Authorized name of the customer who will be delivering material

 Metro Recycling has the right to contact the authorizing company to validate letterhead accuracy.